mcyph/cnn_chinese_hw/README.md

 many of them with incorrect numbers of strokes/more or less curves so as to increase the likelihood of the CNN being able to recognize different people's handwriting, including non-native speakers.

+# License

+Because it uses [Tomoe](https://sourceforge.net/projects/tomoe/) data, I have put this project and my supplemental data under the same license (LGPL 2.1).
+Compared to the license of some other publicly available Chinese handwriting datasets, the LGPL is quite permissive and allows for commercial use as well as for use in research.

+[KanjiVG](https://kanjivg.tagaini.net/) data is also included for validation purposes.
+This data is not combined when recognizing due it being under the Creative Commons Attribution-ShareAlike 3.0 license.

+    Copyright (C) 2020  Dave Morrissey

+    This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License 2.1 as published by the Free Software Foundation.

+    This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+    You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301 USA